mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

 - time discussing game features with parent -->

 <!-- For more information on the value of physical computing to increase inclusion you can read this article (RUSK?) -->
+## Synthesis of reflections on designing for learner agency

+Pulling all together with recommendations from research . add in from notes

+- learners developing agency through personal expression of home and other Identities
+- agency through choice over pathway via GDPS
+- agency through flexible design cycle pathways, especially via community Playtesting
+- developing agency through celebration of different game maker styles
+- authenticity of tool use, especialy docs and access to Community
+- authenticity of audience - and role of drama to facilitate reflection

 ## Thoughts Log - things that may end up here.